mevdschee/php-crud-api/README.md

  - socket = (not supported)
  - charset = CharacterSet

-The other variables are not MySQL or SQL Server specific.
+The other variables are not MySQL or MsSQL server specific.

 ## Usage